 Sight for Kids is one of the longest running, and largest, international school vision-screening programs continuing as a public-private initiative across multiple countries, including developing countries.

 You can donate a photo to one cause, once a day.
 For every photo donated on behalf of Sight for Kids,

-Johnson & Johnson Services, Inc. will donate $1 to that cause.
-You can donate photos on behalf of Sight for Kids until March 31, 2014 or until it reaches its goal of $30,000, whichever comes first.
+Johnson & Johnson Services, Inc. has donated $1 to that cause.
+Photo donations on behalf of Sight for Kids ended March 31, 2014.
 Sight for Kids will receive a minimum of $15,000.